Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you step by step through the setup.

 - Sprint Backlog - Allows you to select one or more Craft.io sprint backlogs to be pushed to GitLab.

 Once you have completed your selection, click Sync.
-Depending on the size of your product, the procedure could take several minutes to complete.
+Depending on the size of your request, the procedure could take several minutes to complete.

 When the sync is completed, you will see messages showing what was synced and/or skipped.